-The StartUp plan costs $14.99 a month ($6.99 a month for the first year) and includes hosting for one website with 10GB of storage.
-The GrowBig plan costs $24.99 a month ($9.99 a month for the first year) and allows you to host an unlimited number of websites with 20GB of total storage.
-The GoGeek plan costs $39.99 a month ($14.99 a month for the first year) and increases your storage to 40GB.
+The StartUp plan costs $17.99 a month ($2.99 a month for the first year) and includes hosting for one website with 10GB storage.
+The GrowBig plan costs $29.99 a month ($4.99 a month for the first year) and allows you to host an unlimited number of websites with 20GB total storage.
+The GoGeek plan costs $44.99 a month ($7.99 a month for the first year) and increases your storage to 40GB.

 SiteGround also offers cloud hosting.
-The Jump Start plan costs $100 a month, and offers four CPU cores, 8GB of RAM, and 40GB of solid-state storage.
-The Business plan costs $200 a month, and includes eight CPU cores, 12GB of RAM, and 80GB of solid-state storage.
+The Jump Start plan costs $100 a month, and offers four CPU cores, 8GB RAM, and 40GB SSD storage.
+The Business plan costs $200 a month, and includes eight CPU cores, 12GB RAM, and 80GB SSD storage.

 The Business Plus plan increases your RAM allocation to 16GB and your storage space to 120GB for $300 a month.
-Finally, the Super Power plan offers 16CPU cores, 20GB of RAM, and 160GB of storage space for $400 a month.
+Finally, the Super Power plan offers 16CPU cores, 20GB RAM, and 160GB storage for $400 a month.